 Facilities in Mobile are able to support the complete dismantlement of ex-Enterprise.
 Complete dismantlement includes deconstructing the aircraft carrier and its associated naval reactor plants and shipping to authorized and available disposal sites.

 The Navy values the input of all stakeholders for this project, including the new stakeholders in the Mobile, Alabama area.
-The addition of this public comment period to the schedule supports publication of the Draft EIS/OEIS in the summer of 2021 and the publication of a record of decision in the fall of 2022.
+The addition of this public comment period to the schedule supports publication of the Draft EIS/OEIS in Spring 2022 and the publication of a record of decision in 2023.

 Current Navy policy requires dismantlement of all nuclear-powered ships and disposal of their propulsion plants.